SLO Management

-The process of defining, measuring, and managing Service Level Objectives (SLOs) is essential for maintaining service reliability.
-SLOs serve as performance targets derived from Service Level Indicators (SLIs), helping organizations ensure that their services meet user expectations and drive ongoing improvements.
+The process of defining, measuring, and managing Service Level Objectives (SLOs), which are key performance targets derived from SLIs that guide the reliability of services and drive improvements.

 How It Works